The Best Online Brokerage: Key Takeaways

 Never Let Anyone Trade for You

 You’ll never learn how to trade penny stocks if you let someone else make your decisions or execute your trades.
 Practice makes almost perfect.
+This is how you become the

 Focus on expanding your education on the stock market and making your own decisions.